 A moral hazard, as the name might suggest, results from fraudulent acts committed by an insured.
 Examples of moral hazards include filing false insurance claims or misrepresenting oneself on a life insurance application in order to obtain coverage or more favorable coverage terms.

-Not to be confused with moral hazards, a morale hazard results from a lack of reasonable care put forth by an insured.
+Not to be confused with morale hazards, a morale hazard results from a lack of reasonable care put forth by an insured.
 For example, consider an insured whose wallet is stolen from his car because the doors were left unlocked.
 This would be a morale hazard, as the insured did not take the necessary care to prevent his valuables from being stolen.

 Moral Hazards versus Morale Hazards